Rolled by the Dice in Andre Norton’s Quag Keep

 Latest Posts

-- Alex Brown Must-Read Speculative Short Fiction: December 2019 16 hours ago
+- Maya Gittelman Reimagined Rulers, Lady Princes, and Queer Knights: Tessa Gratton’s Lady Hotspur 15 hours ago

+- Tyler Dean His Dark Materials Season 1: What Worked, and What Needs to Change 16 hours ago

-- Stubby the Rocket Where Will The Walking Dead Movie Take Rick Grimes?
-16 hours ago
+- Stubby the Rocket Everything We Learned About The Witcher Season 2 From Lauren Schmidt Hissrich’s Reddit AMA 16 hours ago

-- James Davis Nicoll 12 Excellent SFF Books You Might Have Missed in 2019 17 hours ago

-- Emmet Asher-Perrin The Rise of Skywalker Wants You to Know That Consent Is Necessary (and Also Very Sexy) 18 hours ago

 New in Series